Spitgranger/capstone/docs/DevelopmentPlan/DevelopmentPlan.md

 - A soft deadline on when the work should be done
 - A short description of what it means for this issue to be done/closable

-Github Milestones will be used to keep track of the changes which need to be done for the current/next deliverable.
+Github Milestones will be used to keep track of the changes which need to be done for the current/next deliverable (e.g., "Dev Plan and Problem Statement" deliverable).

 Issues will be classified using the following labels (the following is subject to change):